 There are many factors that affect the scheduling of classes.
-MIAT College of Technology strives to accommodate the scheduling needs of all students.
+MIAT College of Technology strives to accommodate the scheduling needs of all college students.
 However, MIAT College of Technology cannot promise or guarantee the availability of any class and specifically reserves the right in its sole discretion to cancel any class, change room or location, dates, times or otherwise change the availability of any class.
-We regret any inconvenience this may cause and will work with any affected student.
+We regret any inconvenience this may cause and will work with any affected college student.

 Registration Periods for General Education Courses

 There will be an open registration period prior to each quarter to register for the General Education courses.
 If a student is currently enrolled in MIAT College of Technology and is in good standing, the student will have the option to register for General Education courses during a pre-registration period prior to open registration.

 Wait List for General Education Courses